chrisgrieser/gitfred/README.md

 	+ <kbd>⌃⏎</kbd>: Clone the repo to a local folder and open in the Terminal.
 	  If the repo is already locally available on your device, just open the repository in the Terminal.
+	+ To include private repos, requires a [GitHub Token](https://github.com/settings/tokens) with the respective access.
 - Open recent GitHub issues you are involved in with `ghi`.
 	+ <kbd>⏎</kbd>: Open the issue in the browser.
 	+ <kbd>⌥⏎</kbd>: Copy the issue URL.